xeb/couchbase-tests/README.md

 Couchbase Tests
 ================
-A synthetic benchmark to test the performance of Couchebase.
+A synthetic benchmark to test the performance of Couchbase.

 ### Setup
 A little repository to test out Couchbase for work.
 I ran these tests on: